Koronadal: Catholic culture

+Catholic culture shaped Koronadal’s community life through fiestas, processions, and devotions to Santo Niño and Saint Anthony of Padua.
+Today, major celebrations like Feast of Christ the King and Holy Week traditions remain integral to the city’s identity, reflecting the enduring influence of Catholicism in its social and cultural fabric.

 Events

 Koronadal also hosted an international activity called Pyesta Kalon Datal: Koronadal International Folkloric Festival in coordination with Conseil international des organisations de festivals de folklore et d'arts traditionnels or the International Council of Organizations of Folklore Festivals and Folk Art (CIOFF) last August 10 to 18, 2015 and August 11 to 18, 2018 and several national activities such as the Palarong Pambansa in 1996 with General Santos and solo in 2007, Mindanao Business Forum, and National Schools Press Conference.
 On June 12, 2009, President Gloria Macapagal Arroyo together with Defense Secretary Gibo Teodoro celebrated the 111th Independence Day in the city, which marks a significant and historic event in the history of Koronadal.